India at the 2007 Asian Indoor Games

 India participated in the 2007 Asian Indoor Games held in Macau, China from October 26 to November 3.
-India finished at 6th place with 9 Gold, 9 Silver and 10 Bronze medals taking Total medals telly to 28.
+India finished at 6th place with 9 Gold, 9 Silver and 10 Bronze medals taking Total medals tally to 28.

 Medalists

 Chess

 India won 5 Gold, 2 Silver and 1 Bronze medal in Chess, making it as most productive sport in 2007 Asian Indoor Games for India.

 Cue Sports

 India won 1 silver and 1 bronze medal in Cue sports.
 Geet Sethi won silver in English billiards - Singles and Indian Team won Bronze in Snooker team event with Yasin Merchant, Alok Kumar and Manan Chandra as team members.

 Indoor athletics

 India won 3 Gold, 3 Silver and 4 Bronze medals in Indoor athletics.